Immortalv5/Dino/README.md

 `pip install -r requirement.txt`

+For creating an environment in anaconda, the command `conda env create -f environment.yml` should be executed in the anaconda prompt where environment.yml is the environment file.

-Due to some issues for installing pykeyboard, the module has to be installed manually by running `python setup.py` in pykeyboard.
+If there are any issues in installing pykeyboard, the module can be installed manually by running `python setup.py install` in command line after going into the directory `./Manual/PyUserInput`.
+This problem may be caused by pyHook as it is not available for newer versions of python.

 ## Modules
 The System Modules consists of three main parts.
 They are: